 A roofer will drive hundreds of nails per day with a roofing nailer.
 The repetitive force of the trigger pull can add up to fatigue and pain over time.
 This is especially true in single-action firing mode.
 It’s important that the trigger pull force is light.
 For bump fire, you’re holding the trigger down, so a high spring tension will also work against you.

 Many nailers have an adjustable exhaust vent that deflects the burst of air that accompanies a drive.
-Otherwise, the repetitive burst might become annoying to the user.
+Otherwise, the repetitive burst might blow right at you in certain positions and uses.
+The best exhaust position for roofing won’t be the same as for siding.

 Pneumatic vs Cordless Roofing Nailers

-A majority of roofing nailers are pneumatic, but a few have lithium-ion batteries with gas canisters for cordless/hoseless operation.
+A majority of roofing nailers are pneumatic.
+These work more quickly, weigh far less than cordless models, and provide reliable use.
+A few gas models have it the market, however.
+These allow for cordless or hoseless operation.
 The trade-off for cordless operation is often cost and a heavier nailer.
 However, these are helpful for smaller jobs or punch list work where dragging out the compressor and hoses is inefficient.

 Swivel Quick Connector

 A small convenience on pneumatic nailers is a swivel air connection which allows easier hose movement.
 You can quickly and easily add your own 1/4-inch NPT male fittings, but we prefer the flexibility of a swivel adapter.

-Roofing nailers feature a shingle guide that acts as a jig to ensure each shingle is in the right place for nailing.
-Pros rarely use features like this, but for the weekend warrior it may speed up the work.
+Some roofing nailers include a shingle guide.
+This acts as a jig to ensure each shingle is in the right place for nailing.
+Pros almost never use features like this, but for the weekend warrior it may speed up the work by helping you be more consistent.

 You’re going to need to oil a coil nailer quite often—at least once a day.
 Refer to the manufacturer’s instructions for proper maintenance.